Manhattan House: Revised offering plan

 O'Connor wished to sell the building's retail space for $100 million by March 2008, and the attorney general's office declared the offering plan to be effective in August 2008.
 Madison Capital agreed that October to buy the retail space for $86 million; at the time, stores such as Aldo, Club Monaco, Lululemon Athletica, and Staples Inc. occupied all of the retail space.
 Corcoran Sunshine Marketing Group was hired as the project's new broker in early 2009, replacing Prudential Douglas Elliman.
 By then, 140 buyers had signed purchase contracts, and about 60 buyers had finalized their contracts.
 To attract buyers, O'Connor reduced condo prices by 20 percent.
 The building's rooftop bar opened in June 2009, by which point fewer than 80 condos remained unsold; there were another 200 apartments that had not been converted.
 Ultimately, O'Connor Capital Partners spent $1.1 billion on the conversion, which, at the time, was one of the most expensive condo conversions in the city's history.

 By 2010, there was again increasing demand for condos at Manhattan House.
 To accommodate these increases in demand, O'Connor started selling several larger apartments, and he hired three interior designers to create three model apartments.
 The remaining condos were being sold for 1,700 $/ft2 by 2012, and about 140 rental tenants still lived at Manhattan House.
 At the same time, O'Connor was still involved in a lawsuit with 35 holdout tenants, who still occupied rental apartments.
 In 2014, Madison Capital and JPMorgan Chase sold the retail space to German firm GLL Real Estate Partners for $110 million.
 The same year, O'Connor began selling the penthouse apartments (which had remained previously unsold) after Vicente Wolf had renovated them.

-The conversion project was finally completed in December 2015.
-The building still had 93 rent-controlled tenants after the condo conversion was completed.
+The conversion project was completed in December 2015; the building still had 93 rent-controlled tenants at the time.
 James Development bought 72 units in 2017 for $83.3 million, becoming one of the largest condominium owners in the building.
-The same year, Manhattan House surpassed $1 billion in total condominium sales, although only 69 percent of the units had been sold.
+The same year, Manhattan House surpassed $1 billion in total condominium sales, with 69 percent of the units sold.

 Notable tenants

-Among Manhattan House's first residents was its own architect, Gordon Bunshaft, who lived at the building for the rest of his life.
+Among Manhattan House's first residents was Gordon Bunshaft, who lived at the building for the rest of his life; he displayed art and modern furniture in his apartment.
 The actress Grace Kelly, who became the Princess of Monaco in 1956, was another early tenant, relocating to Manhattan House from the nearby Barbizon Hotel for Women.
 The clarinetist Benny Goodman lived in one of Manhattan House's penthouse apartments and reportedly invited Bhumibol Adulyadej, then the king of Thailand, to his home.
 Baseball player Jackie Robinson also lived at Manhattan House.
 Other notable tenants included furniture designer Florence Knoll, filmmaker Rubaiyat Hossain, former New York governor Hugh Carey, and Horn & Hardart co-founder Frank Hardart.
 After the building was converted to condos, its residents included David Sackler of the Sackler pharmaceutical family.